p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    source ./azure/setup-env-variables.sh
    ```

-1. Run the following command to login to the azure:
+1. Run the following command to log in to Azure:

     ```shell
    az login